 That’s what I did here.
 We added two boxes of JELL-O vanilla pudding into the recipe and reduced the flour.
 Bake those cakes up and let them cool.

-After a weekend of determination, I’m thrilled with my recipe!
+After a weekend of determination, I’m thrilled with my pound cake with mirror glaze recipe!
 It’s shiny, easy, and tastes DELICIOUS!
 My son went crazy for it when he came from from school.
 He’s been tormenting me all weekend about it looking like I was making fake blood from the strawberry JELL-O.

 Pour in your package of JELL-O and stir until it’s completely dissolved.
 You may want to start working somewhat quickly at this point.